-7. IMS AS notifies the data channel control response to DCSF.
+8. IMS AS notifies the MediaControl instruction control response to DCSF.

-118. The DCSF stores the media resource information and establishes MDC1 connections for application DC traffic to UE#1.
+9. The DCSF stores the media resource information and establishes MDC1 connections for application DC traffic to UE#1 and replies to the Nimsas notification request.

-9-10.
+10-11.
 IMS AS sends the reINVITE which does not include the SDP offer for application data channel to originating S-CSCF and then to remote network side and UE#2.